Toluna-IP/tolunaintegratedpaneldocs/externalsample/integrationdetails.md

 In order to complete the ES Integrated experience, Toluna will issue notifications when conclive events occur within its system.
 To ensure the best possible experience and performance, Toluna required that its ES IP Partners host and API capable of consuming and activing upon its Member and Quota Status Notifications.

-{: .label .label-red }
+{: .label .label-green }
-Suscription to these notifications is mandatory for ES Partners.
+Suscription to these notifications is strongly recommended for ES Partners.

 {: .label .label-red }
-Suscription to these notifications is mandatory for ES Partners.
+Suscription to these notifications is strongly recommended for ES Partners.

 > Please note: Subscribers will receive updates for all Quotas, not just those with which they are engaged.
 Partners should integrate in a manner in which non-relevant Quota updates are ignored.